BigSoftVideo/DOTEbase/install.md

 Note that _DOTEbase_ can only be installed and used if and only if you [activate a license](license-activation.md).

-Choose the latest version for your operating system from our [DOTEbase beta release GitHub repository](https://github.com/BigSoftVideo/DOTEbase-beta-testing/releases).
+Choose the latest version for your operating system from our [DOTEbase release GitHub repository](https://github.com/BigSoftVideo/DOTEbase/releases).
 You need to have an account on GitHub and that account be assigned to the repository for this link to work.
 Contact us on Discord if you have problems.